Information about courses and subjects

 Courses/subjects: Click here to view information about the course design, pre-requisites and assumed knowledge, if any, of all AIB degrees.

 RPL and credit transfer: The Recognition of Prior Learning Policy and the Credit Transfer Policy on the AIB Policies webpage provides details of AIB’s policies for recognition of prior learning and credit transfer.
 Furthermore, please click here for additional information about standing credit transfer arrangements.

 Subject offering/timetables: Subjects offered as part of the Online MBA course are shown here for monthly subjects (which is being phased out) and the new model subjects.
-In addition, AIB is conducting a trial of two additional new model subjects each in mid-term intakes.
+In addition, AIB is conducting a trial of three additional new model subjects each in mid-term intakes.

 The courses and subjects offered at the various Teaching Centres varies but can be found here.

 Information about educational and other activities

 Contact: Online students can contact AIB at ua.ude.bianull@nimdatneduts or +61 (8) 8212 8111.
 Teaching Centre students can contact AIB at ua.ude.bianull@troppus or their Teaching Centre using the contact details provided in each of the Teaching Centre pages which are linked to from here.

 Orientation/Induction: AIB has an online Orientation module (and Teaching Centres also have face to face Orientation) that students must complete in order to be allowed to undertake subjects in their course.
 The online Orientation Module covers such topics as: How to get organised for study, Time management tips and How to prepare for your assessments.